utahplt/FloatTrackerExamples/README.md

 Once the dependencies are loaded, you can run the examples with e.g.:

 ```
-$ julia src/examples/nbody.jl
+$ julia --project=. examples/nbody.jl
 ```

-If the FloatTracker.jl source has updated, run:
+If the FloatTracker.jl source has updated, run the following from the package manager:

 ```
 pkg> activate .